home

 Real geology isn't looking up the books and memorising all the long words.
 Real geology is looking at real rock, and working out what the heck's been happening to it.
 What Britain is and where it came from, just what's been going on around here for the last 500 million years: all is revealed, in a continuous slice around our seaside.

-In due course (but not yet in August 2012) the first 50 pages, with all their pics and diagrams, will probably be seen on
+The first 50 pages, with all their pics and diagrams, will probably be seen on

 Google books